tymyrddin/scripts-network/README.md

 Some python scripting network hacks and network system administration.
 With many thanks to Black Hat, Gream and ZSecurity.

-## Requirements

-* A small pentesting lab with kali and a windows 10 (virtual) machines.
-Host was an Ubuntu 20.04.
-* Python 2.7 and Python 3.
-Most scripts support both Python 2.7 and Python 3.
-Only a few only in Python 3.
-We chose to use `pyenv`.

-For DIY details see the Getting Started section below.

-## Scripts

 - [x] [MAC changer](mac_changer)
 - [x] [Network scanner](network_scanner)
 - [x] [ARP spoofer](arp_spoofer)